gcochard/node-style-guide/Readme.md

 ## Use multi-line ternary operator

 The ternary operator should not be used on a single line.
 Split it up into multiple lines instead.
+Do not nest them.

 *Right:*